 You’re still a human and you can feel emotions.

 Figure out what you’re afraid of, it might be unpleasant to admit it, but it helps.

 In brief, drop this defense mechanism.
 Being aware of it will help you do that.
-Vulnerability is risking being hurt, rejected or simply risking failing.
+Vulnerability is risking being hurt, rejected or risking failing.
 It might not feel good, but it’s essential if you want to be your true self and connect with yourself and with the world around you.

-Secondly, give your dopamine system a break and let it recover.
+Second, give your dopamine system a break and let it recover.
 Learn more about arousal addiction.
 Stop these addictive behaviors that can numb you even if you’re not afraid of getting hurt.